uschmidt/uschmidt.github.io/features.md

 ---
 layout: page
 width: small
+hero:
     title: Features
     subtitle: ProjectForge is developed as a professional and secure Software.
 A lot of features make your project management and daily work much easier!
 permalink: /features/
 ---